Gigaspaces/xap-docs/site/content/faq/multi-site-replication-over-the-wan-faq.markdown

 ### How do you specify the local site cluster lookup service for the Gateway?
 The Gateway will use both the local site lookup service and also its own lookup service to allow gateways deployed in different locations to find it.
-The info about the local lookup service comes from the GSC hosting the Gateway where its `LOOKUPGROUP/LOOKUPLOCATORS` variable value injected into the deployed Gateway.
+The information about the local lookup service comes from the GSC hosting the Gateway where its `LOOKUPGROUP/LOOKUPLOCATORS` variable value injected into the deployed Gateway.

 {{%anchor 5%}}